Last Updated 5/27/2021

 On-demand insurance allows policies to be purchased online without directly interacting with a broker or a company representative.
 Customers can buy insurance using their smartphones.
 There are generally no long-term contracts, no lengthy forms and no need to speak to a representative over the phone, making insurance coverage literally a simple swipe on a smartphone.
 Premiums for these micro-duration policies are paid in-app and claims are typically filed using a mobile chat interface.

-Businesses in the on-demand insurance space are using cutting-edge innovations such as the internet of things (IoT), artificial intelligence (AI), predictive modeling and big data.
-These innovations are helping startups reinvent the way insurance products are created, underwritten, priced and distributed.
+Businesses in the on-demand insurance space are using innovations like the internet of things (IoT), artificial intelligence (AI), predictive modeling and big data.
+These innovations are helping to reinvent the way insurance products are created, underwritten, priced and distributed.

 Types of On-demand insurance: